any-tdf/stdf/packages/rollup-plugin-stdf-icon/README.md

 })
 ```

-During development, simply place the SVG files you need in the specified input folder (default: `src/assets/icons`).
-The plugin will automatically combine them into a single SVG symbol file and output it to the specified output folder (default: `public/fonts`).
+During development, simply place the SVG files you need in the specified input folder (default: `src/lib/icons`).
+The plugin will automatically combine them into a single SVG symbol file and output it to the specified output folder (default: `static/fonts`).
 After building with Vite, the files in the public folder will be copied to the dist folder.
 Therefore, after building, the combined SVG symbol file will be located in the dist/fonts folder.
 Please refer to the [Vite Asset Handling](https://vitejs.dev/guide/assets.html#the-public-directory) documentation.

+> Default parameters are optimized for SvelteKit projects.
+If you need to adapt it for non-SvelteKit projects created with Vite, please modify the configuration in vite.config.js or vite.config.ts.

 Generally, you can simply place the SVG files in the default input folder without the need for additional configuration.